harshu-panchal/Digital-AELA-/BACKEND_COMPLETION_REPORT.md

 **Last Updated:** January 2025 (Course Reviews/Ratings Complete, Advanced Job Search & Expiration Complete)
 **Project:** Digital AELA - Integrated LMS & Job Portal Platform

 > **📌 Living Document:** This report is automatically updated as backend features are completed.
-When you mention completing a backend feature, the report will be updated to reflect the new completion status.
+When you mention completing a backend feature, the report will be updated to reflect the new completion status.sdfghjkl

 ---